 Similar to a bathtub, sinks provide a wonderful accent to your bathroom while being of excellent use as well.
 There are quite a few materials to choose from and what you ultimately decide on will depend on your budget as well as the aesthetics of your bathroom.
 There are several types of sinks; Drop in, Freestanding, Integrated, Corner, and Wall mounted sinks.
 Drop ins are sinks that are installed by simply ‘dropping in’ your sink into a cutout space.
 These are the middle ground, providing ease of installation at a reasonable cost along with a wide variety of choices in material.

-On average, Drop-ins start at $90 and go to around $800 on the high end.
+Drop-ins are the most common choice for most homeowners.
 Freestanding sinks are sinks that are installed directly on a wall and are supported by stands or legs.
-A more pricey choice as these sinks run 300 starting and go to 800+ on the high end.
 Integrated sinks are sinks made from the same material as your countertop; the obviously negative is that these are usually custom jobs and as such run a hefty price tag.
-These types of sinks start at around 400 and can run up to 800 dollars on the high end.

 And finally, wall-mounted sinks, which are sinks that are mounted on your wall with additional braces, giving you more space in your bathroom as well as being wheelchair friendly in design.
-These sinks are actually very affordable, starting at $250 and going to $500-600 dollars on the high end.
 As with your bathtub, installing a sink is an expedient process as once the plumbing and space is sorted out, you simply can install it within a few hours.

 Bathroom Shower Cost: $200-$4,000